AnickaVargova/ts_vs_fs/readme.md

 ```
 ![fs obj exapmle](./imgs/ts_sum.png)

 On the other side, F# analyse the source code and found that operator `+` can be called on two integers so it infers data types of arguments.
-As you can see F# code looks like another scripting language without static types but because of terrific inferring algorithm of F# compiler it's type-safe strongly typed codebase.
+As you can see F# code looks like another scripting language without static types but because of the terrific inferring algorithm of F# compiler it's a type-safe strongly typed codebase.

 **F#**
 ```fs